- Photos & Map

 Equipment

-Sufficient food and drink
+Sufficient drinks and snacks

-Bicycle lamp (for tunnels and poor visibility)
+Bicycle light (for tunnels and poor visibility conditions)

 Directions & Parking facilities

-Parking is available in Andermatt.
+Parking options are available in Andermatt.

 Additional information